MrGOStepz/mrgostepz.github.io/Writerside/topics/introduce-topic.md

 # Introduce

 # Who am I?
 My name is Warawat Suksakulwat.
-I am a software developer for 6 years in back-end development.
+I am a software developer for 6 years as back-end development.

 # What about this Website?
-I create this website to note, share my knowledge, and so on.
+I create this website to note, research, share my knowledge, and so on.